hudson-and-thames/arbitragelab/docs/source/copula_approach/copula_deeper_intro.rst

     Implicitly, copula is used to model independent draws from multiple time-invariant r.v.'s and analyze their dependency structure without influence from the specific marginal distributions.
-    When applying copula to time series, obviously each draw is not independent, and the dependency between securities are likely to change as time progresses.
+    When applying copula to time series, obviously each draw is not independent, and the dependency between securities is likely to change as time progresses.
     Therefore, using an empirical copula may not be a good idea.